Applications for theNoxious Weed Trust Fund Local Cooperative funding opportunity are due by January 6, 2020.

 The Local Cooperative-New funding opportunity is for first year Local Cooperative projects that have a minimum of three cooperating, adjacent landowners.
 Applicants must contact and work with an organization, such as a weed district, conservation district, extension office, or tribe to be the funding recipient for grant dollars.
 Noxious Weed Trust Fund grants are a reimbursement type of grant.

+**This opportunity is not a sustainable funding source or a permanent cost-share program for landowners.
+It is designed to give Cooperative Weed Management Areas a boost in funding to create a big impact and get the weed infestations to a stage where they can be maintained without funding assistance.
 All grant applications should complement and enhance the Montana Weed Management Plan.
 Additional information can be found in the Noxious Weed Trust Fund Grant Guidelines and on the Montana Department of Agriculture website.

 The Noxious Weed Trust Fund grant program provides 50:50 cost-share for herbicides, commercial applicator, and re-seeding mixtures.
 Projects will be funded only if matching funds are available from the participating cooperators.
 The maximum grant amount is limited to $75,000 per application.
 Administrative costs up to 3% of grant total, maximum of $1,000, are allowed for project coordinators that have not received a Special County/Reservation grant.